Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --build-makeprogram <program-name>

  Specify the explicit make program to be used by CMake when configuring and building the project.
-Only applicable for Make and Ninja based generators.
+Only applicable for :ref:`Makefile Generators` and :ref:`Ninja Generators`.

 .. option:: --build-noclean